allisonh328/web-softwaretools-plain/report/Features.md

 - Available: allows to be added to cart

 - Pending: when the pet item has been paid for, but the store admin hasn't confirmed send yet.
-[Click here] to see how Pet management feature
+[Click here](https://github.com/Yj-nnie/web-softwaretools-plain/blob/Jun/report/Features.md#pet-management) to see Pet management feature in detail

 - Sold: no longer available, cannot be added to Order list.